Rappetor/Sovol-SV08-Mainline/README.md

 ![alt text](images/haa/haa_printercfg_tty.jpg)

 You have to replace each ID to have the same pattern as above.
-To do that, find the correct serial name for the MCU with the command<br>
+To do that, find the correct serial name for the MCU with the command. **AND READ THE WARNING BELOW!**<br>

 ```bash
 ls -la /dev/serial/by-id/